 Other than routine childhood vaccines, only the Hepatitis B vaccine can safely be administered at that age.
 However, if the infant will be travelling to countries where tropical diseases are endemic or where he/she runs the risk of contracting traveler’s diarrhea, we can provide prescriptions and tips to help ensure your child’s health.
 We recommend that you schedule an appointment to have your child’s needs evaluated and addressed.

 RAMQ does not reimburse the cost of any vaccine.
 However, private health insurance companies often reimburse a portion of the costs.

 To ensure maximum protection from illness, some vaccines need to be administered in 2 doses prior to your trip.
 The delay required between the 2 doses depends on the vaccine.
 For this reason, we recommend that you schedule your consultation 6-8 weeks prior to your trip.
 For last minute travelers, please note that most vaccines may be administered 2 weeks prior to your trip.

 Yes.
-The consultation fee is 65$ for an adult, groups of 2 to 6 people travelling on the same trip, patients returning for a new trip consultation, kids, and students will have a discounted price of $54 pp.
+The consultation fee is 65$.
+For groups of 2 to 6 people (friends/families) travelling together and students will have a discounted price of $54/ per person.

 Please note that cost of each vaccine is additional to the consultation fees.

 Yes.
 Provided there are no contraindications, you will receive your vaccines on-site.
 You will also receive travel prescriptions as needed.

 During the travel consultation, only travel prescriptions will be provided.
 These travel prescriptions include prescriptions for anti-malarials, for antibiotics (to treat travelers’ diarrhea), and for medications to minimize the risk of acute mountain sickness.